-Between 1996 and 2001, annual growth rates of real GDP and real per capita GDP in Nampula were 5% and 3% respectively (table 1).
+Table 1 shows that on average, between 1996 and 2001, real GDP and real per capita GDP annual growth rates in Nampula were 5% and 3% respectively.
 These figures are strongly influenced by the abnormally high growth rates recorded in 1997.
 In the last three years of the series, Nampula's GDP has stagnated and Nampula's GDP per capita has fallen.